 Repair / Restoration

-Here are pictures from some recent and not so recent repair jobs:
+Here are pictures of some not so recent repair jobs:

 Ramirez 1A